 Many of these were captured at Starry Nights!

-Unless otherwise noted, undated pictures are from the "Starry Nights" Bed and Breakfast near Wimberley, TX, and were from Memorial Day & Prior Weekend, May, 2006.
+Unless otherwise noted, undated pictures are from the "Starry Nights" Bed and Breakfast near Wimberley, TX.

 Bird Pictures (my main bird pictures page)